blokks/legacy-docs/src/content/advanced-options/all-options.md

 parent          = "advanced-options"
 +++

-A complete list of options which you can use:
+A complete list of advanced options for your embed:

 | Option | Values | Default value |
 |--------|--------|---------------|